kielr/aquaquest/README_USERGUIDE.txt

 After it is done installing, to run the game simple type the following command into console:

 python -m aquaquest_play

+If for some reason you are having trouble using the setup.py installer you can also just run it from the sdist directory directly like so:

+(while in sdist directory of project) python aquaquest_play.py

 //////////////////////////////////////
 /////////////CONTROLS/////////////////